 Also of interest is that Nashville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Nashville telecommute to their jobs.
-Overall, about 19.44% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.44% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Nashville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Nashville does not have a public transit system used by locals to get to and from work.

 Nashville is an extremely ethnically-diverse town.
 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Nashville include English, Irish, German, Scottish, and Italian.